Psychological Safety: The Foundation to Build Your Engineering Team’s Success - Interview with Dan Rummel (Sr. Director of Engineering, One Medical)

 We need to actively make space for others to chime in during meetings.
 It also helps a lot to show vulnerability, talk about some of your challenges, or throw out the occasional wild or even silly idea.
 Even if you know it will likely be shot down, this lets your team know you’re fair game for debate as well.

-Perhaps the most important thing to do is to admit when you're wrong, and not make it a big deal.
+Perhaps the most important thing to do is admitting mistakes or if you're wrong about something, and not make it a big deal.
 Just saying, “I was wrong; you've got it,” helps the healthy debate and makes it comfortable to rumble through ideas and to find the best outcomes.

 The reason healthy teams produce better outcomes is that there's a diversity of experiences and perspectives that come to the table.
-When people can build mental models with everyone else's experiences, your outcomes get exponentially better, and you get beautiful results from those debates.
+When people can build mental models with everyone else's experiences, it facilitates organizational learning, your outcomes get exponentially better, and you get beautiful results from those debates.

 It depends on the relationship and the reports.
 It's hard in a growing organization, as people are added in and are instantly overloaded.
 I do it weekly when it's a really important relationship and biweekly with others.
 There are lots of ways to do it.

 Even when the shipping schedule is tight, and the team has work to do, make sure your scheduled 1:1s happen.
-When your people know you’ll take the time to talk to them, it lets them put the issues aside and focus on the work at hand to be productive.
+When people know you’ll take the time to talk to them, it lets them put the issues aside and focus on the work at hand to remain effective teams.
 All in all, I think cadence is less important; it’s more about the reliability of that communication channel.

 If you feel like the organization is lacking in it, you have to talk about it all the time.
 Set up anchor points in your weekly and daily practices to push it forward.
 It's been fun to see as we've built our teams at One Medical.
 Once people really understood, it became ingrained in the culture, and it only takes a small effort to keep the flywheel spinning.